LeadingEdgeForum/atlas2/README.md

 The tool is running live [here](https://atlas2.wardleymaps.com).

+To test it out locally, you may run `docker-compose up` and visit http://localhost:6001.

 # Licence
 The code is licenced under creative commons (CC-BY-SA), except the LEF logo (atlas2/build-ui/img/LEF_logo.png).